Submodular Learning and Covering with Response-Dependent Costs: Introduction

 Interactive learning and covering problems cannot be solved efficiently in general \citep{NemhauserWoFi78,Wolsey82}.
 Nevertheless, many such problems can be solved near-optimally by efficient algorithms, when the functions that map the sets of actions to the total reward are \emph{submodular}.

 It has been shown in several settings, that a simple greedy algorithm pays a near-optimal cost when the objective function is submodular (e.g.,~\cite{GuilloryBi10,GolovinKr11,CuongLeYe14}).
 Many problems naturally lend themselves to a submodular formulation.
-These include covering objectives, objectives promoting diversity \cite{MirzasoleimanKaSaKr13short} and active learning \cite{Dasgupta04short,GolovinKr11,GuilloryBi10,GonenSaSh13b}.
+For instance, a pure covering objective is usually submodular, and so is an objective in which diversity is a priority, such as finding representative items in a massive data set \cite{MirzasoleimanKaSaKr13}.
+Active learning can also be formalized as a submodular interactive covering objective, leading to efficient algorithms \cite{Dasgupta04,GolovinKr11,GuilloryBi10,GonenSaSh13b}.

 Interactive learning and covering problems have so far been studied mainly under the assumption that the cost of the action is known to the algorithm before the action is taken.
 In this work we study the setting in which the costs of actions depend on the outcome of the action, which is only revealed by the observed response.
 This is the case in many real-world scenarios.
 For instance, consider an active learning problem, where the goal is to learn a classifier that predicts which patients should be administered a specific drug.
 Each action in the process of learning involves administering the drug to a patient and observing the effect.
 In this case, the cost (poorer patient health) is higher if the patient suffers adverse effects.
 Similarly, when marketing in a social network, an action involves sending an ad to a user.
 If the user does not like the ad, this incurs a higher cost (user dissatisfaction) than if they like the ad.